ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc script update`
 {: #script_update}

 Rewrite scripts that call kubernetes-service commands.
 Legacy-structured commands are replaced with beta-structured commands.
-For a list of all changes between the legacy and beta formats, see the comparison table in [Using the beta {{site.data.keyword.containerlong_notm}} plug-in](#cs_beta).
+For a list of all changes between the legacy and beta formats, see the comparison table in [Using the beta Red Hat OpenShift on IBM Cloud plug-in](#cs_beta).
 {: shortdesc}

 <p class="important">Most command behavior and syntax changes in version 1.0.
 These changes are not backwards compatible.
 After you update your scripts, you must continue to use version `1.0` of the plug-in within the script or the environment where the script is run.
 Do not change the `IKS_BETA_VERSION` environment variable to a different version.</p>